voorloopnul/pypeline/README.md

         return record.lower(), True
 ```

-You also have to provide a function `feed´ to feed your process with some data:
+You also have to provide a function named `feed that will feed your process with some data:

 ```python3
 class YourCustomPipeline(PipelineEngine):